yiufakinex/food-delivery-app-backend/README.md

 ## About

-This is a comprehensive food delivery app featuring secure user authentication with JWT, seamless registration via OAuth, and personalized user profiles.
+This is a comprehensive food delivery app created using Node/Express, TypeScript, and MongoDB for the backend, featuring secure user authentication with JWT, seamless registration via OAuth, and personalized user profiles.

 ## Demo